-73. Finally, Defendant discloses the URL (and thereby the video's full title) of the prerecorded video requested or obtained by Website users watched videos to Meta.
+68. The dynamic analysis also shows that Defendant discloses the URL (and thereby the video's full title) of the pre-recorded video requested or obtained by Website users watched videos to Meta.
 This occurs if the Website users also have a Meta account that they were signed into at the time of requesting or obtaining the pre-recorded video on Defendant's Website:

-- 74. As shown in the excerpted network request above, Defendant discloses the full title of a video that a Website user has requested or obtained to Meta through the Pixel.
-In the above example, the user requested the video "2 or 3 Things I Know About Her," the full title of which is disclosed in the "Request URL." - 75.
+- 69. As shown in the excerpted network request above, Defendant discloses the full title of a video that a Website user has requested or obtained to Meta through the Pixel.
+In the above example, the user requested the video "2 or 3 Things I Know About Her," the full title of which is disclosed in the "Request URL." - 70.
 This video can be easily located by even an ordinary person.
 The following screenshot shows a search of the disclosed video title, "2 or 3 Things I Know About Her," on Defendant's Website:23